Furby: Security concerns

-On January 13, 1999, it was reported the National Security Agency of the United States banned Furbies from entering NSA's property due to concerns that they may be used to record and repeat classified information, advising those that see any on NSA property to "contact their Staff Security Officer for guidance."
+On January 13, 1999, it was reported the National Security Agency (NSA) of the United States banned Furbies from entering NSA's property due to concerns that they may be used to record and repeat classified information, advising those that see any on NSA property to "contact their Staff Security Officer for guidance."
+It was thought within the NSA that Furbies had an artificial intelligence chip that could "learn" from things the user said.
+The NSA theorized that if employees discussed confidential information around the toys, that information could later be repeated at a later date.

 Roger Shiffman, the owner of Tiger Electronics, stated that "Furby has absolutely no ability to do any recording whatsoever," and that he would have gladly told the NSA this if he was asked by anyone from the spy agency.
-Additionally, Dave Hampton demonstrated that Furby's microphone can't record any sound at all, and can only hear a single monotonous beep if a loud sound is produced around Furby, and no words or waveforms can be made out at all.
-He too was never questioned by the NSA.
+Additionally, Dave Hampton demonstrated that Furby's microphone can not record any sound at all, and can only hear a single monotonous beep if a loud sound is produced around Furby, and no words or waveforms can be made out at all.
 The ban was eventually withdrawn.

-Security researchers discovered that the microphone on a Furby Connect can be remotely activated and used to record voice through a Bluetooth connection.
+In 2017, it has been confirmed that Furby Connect can be connected through a Bluetooth (usually up to 10 meters) and with the special application upload and play any custom audio file, by anyone, as no password is required.

 Furbish-English phrases

 "Furbish" is the Furbies' language, with simple syllables, short words, and various sounds.
-A newly- purchased Furby starts out speaking entirely in Furbish.
+A newly purchased Furby starts out speaking entirely in Furbish.
 Over time, the Furby gradually replaces Furbish words and phrases with English.

 The voice commands the 2005 Furbies respond to include: